rsvim/rfc/2-EventLoop/1-Starting.md

 Here use a chunks reading method:

 1. When editor start, it creates the default window and an empty buffer binding with it.
 2. Input files will be loaded in blocks per 4096 bytes, and sync back to the buffer after reading a block done.
+During the reading period, the buffer allows both user editing and data appending from input files, no strict time sequence restriction.

 ## References